Oasisteens/OasisForum/README.md

-# OasisForum Frontend
+# OasisForum

-This is the frontend repository for OasisForum, a forum website built with Next.js.
+This is the repository for OasisForum, a forum website built with Next.js.

 ## About OasisForum